 If we notice someone crying?
 We might (big on the might) get involved, but we wouldn’t feel very comfortable.
 If, however, a person is carrying a briefcase and the latches give way spilling out the contents?
 Most of us wouldn’t think twice about helping the person gather her papers.

 We also would feel far less weird if after we helped gather the papers, we “found out” the person was discombobulated because she was upset over a personal problem (was just fired).
-We might even want to know more because we’ve established enough report to activate empathy.
+We might even want to know more because we’ve established enough rapport to activate empathy.

 This is the difference in using an outer problem to hook versus inner drama.